appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/appcircle-cli.md

 For the Appcircle CLI to authenticate to your self-hosted Appcircle, you need to create a **Personal API Token** and configure the Appcircle CLI to use it.

-You can follow the [Generating/Managing the Personal API Tokens](../../appcircle-api/api-authentication.md#generatingmanaging-the-personal-api-tokens) page to create one.
+You can follow the [Generating and Managing Personal API Tokens](../../appcircle-api/api-authentication.md#generatingmanaging-the-personal-api-tokens) page to create one.

 ### 2. Find out the Appcircle server URLs